 Many people want to dive into open source software, but don't know where to start.
-Most of the time they have the energy and enthusiasm, but do not have a clue about how to behave, whom to talk, what to read in order to begin with their contribution.
+Most of the time they have the energy and enthusiasm, but don't have a clue about how to go about it, whom to talk to, or what to read in order to begin with their contribution.

-Countly is a good example of an open source project - it has a ticketing system, a searchable knowledgebase, nice developers to connect to, and most importantly, a global vision with a public roadmap.
-Therefore joining doesn't require high barriers or a high profile.
-Small things like spreading the word on Twitter, writing a brief tutorial or reporting a bug are all valuable contributions.
+Countly is a good example of an open source project - it has a ticketing system, a searchable knowledge base, innovative developers to connect with, and most importantly, a global vision with a public roadmap.
+Therefore joining doesn't come with high barriers nor does it require a high profile.
+Small things like spreading the word on Twitter, writing a brief tutorial, or reporting a bug are all valuable contributions.

 Let’s dive into what it needs and means to be a Countly contributor.

-One of the first things you should be doing is learning Git commands - this is really a good start towards being a part of Countly and other Git-supported open source projects.
+One of the first things you should be doing is learning Git commands - this is really a good start toward being a part of Countly and other Git-supported open source projects.

 Write reviews and documentation

-All open source projects need a lot of documentation and Countly is not an exception.
+All open source projects need a lot of documentation and Countly is no exception.
 You can either contact us directly for a review/doc, or start writing your own.
-You don’t have to be a linguistic expert - anything, from reviews to an in-depth installation guide anything would help.
+You don’t have to be a linguistic expert - anything from reviews to an in-depth installation guide would be useful.

 We are always updating our latest status on Twitter and Facebook, and use these two social environments a lot.
 A quick and dirty way to ask a question to Countly developers is to contact them via Twitter.